Tribe of Judah (band)

+Tribe of Judah was an American industrial rock band formed by vocalist Gary Cherone after his brief 1998 stint with Van Halen.

-Tribe of Judah is Gary Cherone's post-Van Halen band featuring multiple of former members of Extreme (bassist Pat Badger and drummer Mike Mangini).
+Tribe of Judah featured musicians Cherone had worked with in the band Extreme: bassist Pat Badger and drummer Mike Mangini.
 An eponymous EP was released in 2001 and a full-length album was released in late 2002.

 Tribe of Judah is different from Cherone's other work as it features a more industrial/electronic sound.
 At least one song, "Left for Dead", was (supposedly) slated to be a track on a follow-up Van Halen album which would have featured Cherone.